 2. Visualize Ideas and Follow Through

 Understanding the various layers of a project brings you back down to Earth.
-You’re more realistic about how long certain things take, and which goals are actually within reach.
-If you continuously mention new ideas but don’t end up following through on them, people will stop taking you seriously.
+You’re more realistic about how long certain things take and which goals are actually within reach.
+If you continuously mention new ideas but don’t follow through on them, people will stop taking you seriously.
 You can avoid this scenario by setting realistic goals and not underestimating any remotely important task.